nigelflower/LambdaCalculator-Issues/README.md

 ## The purpose of this Repo

 This repo is intended to house all of the Issues related to the Lambda Calculator, so that we may keep the source code of the project private.
-If
+If you have an issue to submit, please submit it using this repo.